 Nucleosome positioning data and tools

 In eukaryotes, transcription factor access to genomic DNA depends on the nucleosome positioning, which is regulated by remodelers (Teif & Rippe, NAR, 2009), TF-nucleosome competition (Teif and Rippe, JPCM, 2010) and partial nucleosome unwrapping (Teif et al, BJ, 2010).
-The challenge is thus to predict TF binding maps in the chromatin context (Teif and Rippe, BIB, 2012; Teif and Rippe, PB, 2011) taking into account cell-type specific nucleosome positioning (Teif et al., Nature Struct Mol Biol, 2012).
+The challenge is thus to predict TF binding maps in the chromatin context (Teif and Rippe, BIB, 2012; Teif and Rippe, PB, 2011) taking into account cell-type specific nucleosome positioning (Teif et al., Nature Struct Mol Biol, 2012) and DNA methylation (Teif et al., Genome Res., 2014).

 Below is a collection of annotated online resources from third parties, which deal with nucleosome positioning.
 This list is being constantly updated, comments are very welcome.
 For protein-DNA interaction of non-histone proteins and TFs, see the page "TF-DNA binding".
 Also, have a look at the "epigenetic modifications" page.